Don’t Shy Away From This Important Screening

 A colonoscopy is a simple colon cancer screening test that allows a gastroenterologist or colorectal surgeon to look at the inside of the colon (lower intestines) and rectum.
 The screening is used to detect:

 - Polyps, precancerous abnormal growths

 Even though colon cancer is so easily prevented, it remains the second leading cause of cancer death in the United States.
-The latest research from the Centers for Disease Control suggests that more than 20 million Americans age 50 to 75 have never been tested for colon and rectal cancer, and 1 in 3 adults are not up-to-date with their screenings.
+The latest research from the Centers for Disease Control suggests that 21.7 million Americans age 50 to 75 have never been tested for colon and rectal cancer, and 1 in 3 adults are not up-to-date with their screenings.

 Don’t let fear or embarrassment keep you from having a colonoscopy.
 Talk to your doctor and schedule a screening.
 It could save your life.

 Colon Cancer Screening at Virtua

 The Virtua doctors and nurses on our colonoscopy team take great care to ensure that our patients have a safe, comfortable experience.

 Our team uses high-definition colonoscopy scopes (cameras) that show greater detail of the lining of the intestine, as well as emphasize suspicious growths such as polyps or precancerous lesions that are usually hard to see.